Children of Immigrants

 • High conflict, transactional, and/or emotionally distant relationships with your family

 Therapy around the immigrant experience doesn’t mean rejecting your family or culture.
 We’re not looking for somebody to blame, but we want to help you understand yourself and figure out how to move forward.
+We will also acknowledge the many pathways to healing and wisdom outside of traditional Western perspectives.
 Straddling two worlds can be a strength, not a burden.
-Together, we’ll embrace the both/and perspective: We can appreciate our heritage while also living a life that feels authentic and meaningful to you.
+Together, we’ll embrace the both/and perspective: You can appreciate our heritage and live a life that feels authentic and meaningful to you.